Sacramento Northern Railway: Financial issues

 As with most interurban railroads in the US, the SN's return on initial investment was lower and its annual operating costs were higher than had been projected at conception.
 Interurbans, like most railroads, were very labor-intensive, particularly with the labor costs of maintaining motorized rolling stock and repairing electrical systems.
 Passenger business was less than initially projected and became increasingly unprofitable, even after SN reached downtown San Francisco via the new San Francisco–Oakland Bay Bridge in 1939.
+Passenger service south from Sacramento to Pittsburg ended in August 1940, and Chico runs ceased at the end of October.
+In January 1941, SN operated two weekday trains from Pittsburg to San Francisco and two Concord trains.
+Interurban passenger service totally ended on July 1, 1941.
+Afterwards, SN transitioned to become a shortline freight-hauling railroad.
 Its freight business and its relationship with the adjacent Western Pacific Railroad was the lifeblood of the railroad, keeping it in profit long after passenger service had ceased.
 Although it had a somewhat shorter route from Oakland to Pittsburg/Antioch in competing with the Santa Fe and Southern Pacific steam railroads, its route through the Oakland hills was steep (4%) and curvy by railroad standards plus it had on-street operation in Oakland.
 Freight trains usually had just a few cars on those grades with locomotives ("juice jacks") at both ends of the train.
 From Sacramento north to Chico, the SN competed with the Southern Pacific Railroad and, up to 1922, with the Western Pacific from Marysville south.
-It traversed a low density population rural farm country from Chico which contained only Marysville-Yuba City as major towns before it reaching Sacramento.
+It traversed a low density population rural farm country from Chico which contained only Marysville and Yuba City as major towns before reaching Sacramento.
 Thus, passenger business north of Sacramento was light and could not be expected to increase.
-The SN had branches to Vacaville and Dixon, Woodland, Marysville and Colusa, and Oroville.
+The SN had branches to Vacaville and Dixon, Woodland, Colusa, and Oroville.

 Business decline

+The railway suffered from statewide business decline due to the Great Depression plus the increasing automobile use on improved roads.
+Interurban service ended in 1941.
+Streetcar service in Chico continued as a condition of letting the railroad operate freight trains on city streets.
+Freight service continued and was heavy during World War II.
+The city of Chico paid for an extension to the Chico Municipal Airport as a new Army Air Corps training base was installed there, though this line was only used for freight.
+After the war, streetcar service had precariously fallen off, and the company was allowed to discontinue its passenger operations in Chico after December 15, 1947.